korewireless/Microvisor-Demo-Remote-Debug/README.md

 export MV_DEVICE_SID=UVxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-You can get the first two from the Twilio Console [account dashboard](https://console.twilio.com/).
+You can get the first two from your Twilio Console [account dashboard](https://console.twilio.com/).

 Enter the following command to get your target device’s SID and, if set, its unqiue name:

 ```bash
 twilio api:microvisor:v1:devices:list
 ```

 ## Build and deploy the application